 Day 2-3 Gobi Desert | Yol Valley

-Begin exploring the Gobi Desert with a flight to Dalanzadgad, Mongolia’s southernmost provincial capital, and explore on foot Yol Valley National Park cradled in the foothills of the Altai Mountains.
+Begin your tour of the Gobi Desert with a flight to Dalanzadgad, Mongolia’s southernmost provincial capital, and explore on foot Yol Valley National Park cradled in the foothills of the Altai Mountains.
 Drive to the award-winning Three Camel Lodge for dinner.
-The trek to Gyalaan Canyon, and your tour of Asia, begins the following morning.
+The trek to Gyalaan Canyon, and your tour, begins the following morning.

 Day 4-5 Jargalant | Hutul Bulag